amz202/ClubApp/README.md

 - Uses repository pattern for data access
 - Firebase ID tokens are attached to requests for secure communication
 - Efficient caching of clubs and events
-- **Offline-first design** (for clubs and events): Loads instantly from Room cache and syncs fresh data from the server in the background.
+- Offline-first design (currently for clubs and events lists): Loads instantly from Room cache and syncs fresh data from the server in the background.
 - Built-in support for contacting club admins and event heads via gmail intent
 - **Backend**: [Ktor Backend Server](https://github.com/amz202/ktor-clubapp) with Firebase Auth verification, Azure PostgreSQL, and MongoDB